solygambas/devops-projects/01-react-project/README.md

 - running jobs with a matrix.
 - re-using workflows.
 - grouping steps in a custom composite action.
+- adding inputs and outputs to custom actions.

 Based on [GitHub Actions - The Complete Guide](https://www.udemy.com/course/github-actions-the-complete-guide/) by Maximilian Schwarzmüller (2022).